 An Office of Equity needs to bring both government leadership and communities along in its work.
 Focusing on the process creates a strong foundation to move forward together.
-King County engaged over 100 community organizations and interviewed 800 employees before creating its strategic plan.
+King County interviewed 300 community organizations and 800 employees before creating its strategic plan.

 "Equity means clear representation, commonalities, and ties between the people who create systems and those who exist within them."